 Luma’s entered Eidolia, home to a species of magical creatures who believe they’re fated to perish at humankind’s hands.
 Many whisper that Luma’s a harbinger of their pending doom.
 After all, she penetrated the sealed barrier between the human and eidol realms.
 In a bankrupt and beleaguered kingdom, Luma’s given two options to prevent civil war: deadly exile, or incarceration.

 Instead, she flees on the back of a capricious cockatrice harboring his own secret stake in her safety.
 When Luma learns that an Eidolian siren’s song is responsible for her lifelong visions, suddenly returning home isn’t enough.
 The truth behind his song means Luma’s freedom hinges on a different choice: fighting for Eidolia’s survival to ensure her own, or becoming the death knell they believe her to be.

-A BREATH OF SILVER is YA historical fantasy.
+A BREATH OF SILVER is YA historical fantasy with a speculative twist.

-The Empire’s princess has never been allowed off-planet, and her sheltered life has given way to her secret alter-ego: romance novelist.
-When an attack on her mother’s court goes haywire, Sapphira escapes with a rogue android and a chance at life out in the Empire — if she can shake the blame for the attack that’s fallen on her head.
+The Empire’s heir has never been allowed outside homeworld’s capital city, and her sheltered life has given way to her secret alter-ego: adventure novelist.
+When a terrorist attack devastates her mother’s court and kills the Empress, Sapphira escapes with the criminal mastermind behind an illegal off-world transport company for a chance at freedom — if she can shake the blame for the attack that’s fallen on her head.
+But with freedom comes awareness of the corruption beyond her prison bars.
+And no steamy interplanetary plot device will deliver her from the destiny her family set in motion at the Empire’s conception.
 Romancing the Stone in space.